Hillcrest, San Diego: Government

 The neighborhood is governed by the elected officials of the city of San Diego.
 It is part of the San Diego City Council's Third district; the current councilmember is Stephen Whitburn, who replaced Chris Ward in the 2020 election as Ward moved to the California State Assembly.
 Ward previously replaced Todd Gloria in the Third District seat when Gloria was elected to the Assembly seat now held by Ward in 2016.
 This makes Stephen Whitburn the fifth consecutively elected openly LGBT representative of District 3 since the election of Chris Kehoe in 1993.

 The Uptown Planners is an elected planning group composed of residents, property owners, and business people from the Uptown area, which includes Hillcrest; it advises the city on land use and other issues.

 An ad hoc town council provides a conduit for information from citizens with the government.
 The Hillcrest Town Council is an organization of local residents that was formed in 2007.
 It meets monthly.
 Its mission statement is "To provide a voice & enhance the quality of life for Hillcrest renters & homeowners while supporting actions that benefit our neighborhood."

 Economy

 The Hillcrest Business Association has existed since 1921; in 1984 it became a city-approved Business Improvement District.
 The association supports most beautification projects in the neighborhood, stewards the iconic Hillcrest sign, organizes street festivals, runs the Hillcrest Farmers Market, and it sponsors the annual "Taste of Hillcrest," which offers food and drink samples from over 50 local bars and restaurants.

 In 2012 the Hillcrest Business Association, with the support of many business people, created the Hillcrest Pride Flag.

 The commercial area of Hillcrest is noted for its many restaurants.
 Scripps Mercy Hospital and the UC San Diego Medical Center are located here.

 Transportation

-Hillcrest is a very walkable neighborhood with cafés, restaurants, and shops near the main residential pockets.
+Hillcrest is a walkable neighborhood with cafés, restaurants, and shops near the main residential pockets.

 Transit

-The neighborhood is served by the 280 and 290 bus rapid transit lines as well as the 3, 11, 20, 83, 110, and 120 standard bus lines from the San Diego Metropolitan Transit System.
+The neighborhood is served by the 1, 3, 7, 10, 11, 120 and 215 bus lines from the San Diego Metropolitan Transit System.